 Fuente: coso.org presentación “2017 ERM Slide Presentation”

-Components of COSO Model of internal control:
+Components of the COSO Model INTERNAL CONTROL RISKS:

 Strategy and Objective-Setting: